sortiz4/fore/README.md

 # Fore
-Fore is a completely free and open source image board client for Android with a simple feature set and a modern user interface.
-Users can browse and search boards, threads, and posts, and download and share images and videos.
+Fore is a mobile image board client for Android featuring a streamlined feature set and a modern, intuitive user interface.
+Fore allows users to easily browse and search boards, threads, and posts, while also enabling them to download and share images and videos directly from within the app.

 ## Compilation
 Those seeking to compile must have...